thanh4890/thanh4890.github.io/src/md/exp/developer-niteco.md

 Niteco is a world-class software development company with expertise in building custom applications, mobile solutions, and implementation of web content management and e-commerce strategies.

 * Niteco website: https://niteco.com

-As a full-stack JavaScript developer, my main responsibility at Niteco is to develop and maintain responsive and complex websites for customers, with the combination of React on frontend and Node.js on backend.